-Thomas W E Budge is a teacher, therapist and author using Hypnosis, NLP and Life Coaching
+Thomas W E Budge, teacher, therapist and author using Hypnosis, NLP and Life Coaching

 Awards and Achievements

 Clinical Hypnotherapist, ACHE.

 IMDHA International Scriptwriter of the Year, 2011 and 2013.

 Nominated in an international peer survey as one of the world's top ten hypnotherapists.

 Honouree Award 2014, SAMHA.